nokia/plyometrics/README.md

-`polyometrics` is a header-only microbenmarking library targeted for embedded software development.
+`plyometrics` is a header-only microbenmarking library targeted for embedded software development.

 Quick start
 -----------
 The idea of microbenchmarks is that instead of full-scale deployment, you take a small portion of you application (or even simplified model of the particular problem) and measure the time needed to execute it.

-You can use various examples to see `polyometrics` in action.
+You can use various examples to see `plyometrics` in action.
 They come with `CMakeLists.txt` file so compiling them is as simple as:

 ```
 mkdir build-release